 $ cd tests $ python download_test_data.py

 If this is your first time running the tests, then you need to generate a “gold standard” for the answer tests.
-Follow Generating Test Results before continuing with running the tests, otherwise your answer tests will fail.
+Follow Generating Gold Standard Answer Test Results for Comparison before continuing with running the tests, otherwise your answer tests will fail.

 Make sure you’re on the desired version of yt and trident that you want to